 Laura Newman is a licensed Marriage and Family Therapist practicing in Los Angeles.
-She was a Staff Counselor at The Relational Center after having received her M.A. in Clinical Psychology from Antioch University.
+She was a Staff Counselor at The Relational Center after having received her M.A. in Clinical Psychology.
 Previously Laura received her B.F.A. in film from the University of Southern California.
 Laura’s career spans from production executive, to partner in a gallery/retail store, to Licensed General Contractor.
 Laura has also been on several Boards of Directors, and currently sits on the Board of Camp Brave Trails.
-In addition, she has spent the last several decades as a mentor, tutor and advocate for teens and members of the HIV/AIDS and transgender community.

 With her husband, Jim Tauber, Laura has been trained as a PACT® couples therapist.
 The use of this psychobiological, neurological and attachment approach has invigorated her work.
 PACT counseling deepens the work with couples by nurturing a greater sense of collaboration, a greater understanding of how the brain works, and a more broad awareness of how individuals attach to each other and find how they feel safe.

 Laura has also been trained in relational/gestalt and experiential psychodynamic therapy, which supports working with individuals to deepen their awareness of who they are and what they want.
 She helps individuals navigate the intricacies of their thoughts and feelings and their goals and conflicts, while deepening their empathy and understanding of themselves.
 She encourages individuals to understand their needs more clearly, tolerate intense feelings, and above all value their authentic true self.